 It is essential that escape routes, and the means provided to ensure they are used safely, are managed and maintained to ensure that they remain usable and available at all times when the premises are occupied.
-Tell employees in staff training sessions about the escape routes within the premises.
+Inform staff in training sessions about the location of escape routes within the premises.